– Haarlem

 *2.15 hours from Amsterdam by train

 Maastricht is one of my favourite cities in the Netherlands.
 It’s also a Dutch city which looks the least Dutch.
-It is located at the border with Germany and Belgium and it’s architecture, culture and cuisine are very much influenced by its neighbours.
-It has a beautiful Medieval architecture, many interesting old churches and even old city walls.
-I recommend visiting it during December, because that’s when it’s becoming a home to one of the best Christmas markets in the Netherlands.
-There are so many interesting things to be seen there, you can easily spend the whole weekend in Maastricht.
+It is located at the border with Germany and Belgium, and it’s architecture, culture and cuisine are very much influenced by its neighbours.
+It has a beautiful Medieval architecture, many impressive old churches and even old city walls.
+I recommend visiting it during December because that’s when it’s becoming home to one of the best Christmas markets in the Netherlands.
+There are so many exciting things to be seen there, you can easily spend the whole weekend in Maastricht.